-A telephoto lens is often used for taking photos of sporting events, taking wildlife photos, taking pictures of astronomical subjects such as planets, the moon, and stars.
+A telephoto lens is often used for taking photos of sporting events, wildlife photos, and astronomical subjects such as planets, the moon, and stars.

 An example of a medium telephoto lens is a 70-300 mm Lens, which is also recommended for street photography, travel photography, and other valid occasions.

-As you must have been able to guess by now, a 70-300 mm Lens is useful for taking pictures of distant objects because it provides a magnification that makes it look like you took the picture up close.
+As you must have been able to guess by now, a 70-300 mm Lens helps take pictures of distant objects because it provides a magnification that makes it look like you took the view up close.

-Don’t mistake this lens for a sole purpose functionality because its zoom feature is not fixed, but flexible as you can switch to taking pictures of mid-range objects due to its option of short focal length which overlaps with that of many prime lenses.
+Please don’t mistake this Lens for a sole purpose functionality because its zoom feature is not fixed but flexible as you can switch to taking pictures of mid-range objects due to its option of short focal length, which overlaps with that of many prime lenses.

-To better understand when to use a 70-300 mm lens (which has been mentioned in the course of this review), you need to understand its focal length.
+To better understand when to use a 70-300 mm lens (mentioned in the course of this review), you need to understand its focal length.

 Understanding the Focal Length of a 70-300 mm Lens

-The focal length of a camera is the distance between the point at which light rays converge inside the lens and the camera’s sensor.
-This shows us that the 70 to 300mm length of this lens is not about the length but its focal length.
+The focal length of a camera is the distance between the point at which light rays converge inside the Lens and the camera’s sensor.
+This shows us that this Lens’s 70 to 300mm length is not about the length but its focal length.

-This length further lets us the degree of view angle and magnification a lens can provide.
+This length further lets us know the degree of view angle and magnification a lens can provide.
 What does this mean?
-Say you take a picture of a squirrel on a tree, it will not look close at a 70 mm focal length as compared to the same picture taken at a 300 mm focal length – this is magnification.
+Say you take a picture of a squirrel on a tree; it will not look close at a 70 mm focal length compared to the same photo taken at a 300 mm focal length – this is magnification.

-The view angle, on the other hand, is different at 300 mm focal length as you will see less of the surrounding objects (which in this case is the immediate tree) as compared to the view angle available to you at 70 mm focal length.
+On the other hand, the view angle is different at 300 mm focal length as you will see less of the surrounding objects (which in this case is the nearest tree) than the view angle available to you at 70 mm focal length.

 The 70-300 mm lens is perfect because of its focal length flexibility.
 Imagine you have to visit a national park with your family to view the wild.
-There, you can use the 300 mm focal length to take pictures of animals even if they were lounging behind their enclosures.
+You can use the 300 mm focal length to take pictures of animals even if they are lounging behind their enclosures.

-You’re able to take far distant pictures as though you’re standing right in front of that yawning lioness.
+You can take distant pictures as though you’re standing right in front of that yawning lioness.
 But then, at some point, if you want to take a picture of yourself and your family to have a memory of the experience, you can easily switch back to the 70 mm focal length.
 How impressive!

-What’s the essence of this short review if we don’t answer your questions, so, let’s answer some…
+What’s the essence of this short review if we don’t answer your questions?
+Let’s answer some…

 Frequently Asked Questions about 70-300 mm Lens